PointsBet Sportsbook Review

 Can You Win Real Money Playing at PointsBet Sportsbook?

-Yes, you can win real money at PointsBet as long as you’re playing within the legal state lines of New Jersey, Colorado, Illinois, Indiana, Iowa, and Michigan.
+Yes, you can win real money at PointsBet as long as you’re present within legal state lines.

 PointsBet Signup Bonus

-Before we get into whether or not PointsBet Sportsbook is the right betting site for you, I do want to highlight the risk-free bet offer you get with promo code TGD2K.
-I will explain the welcome bonus in detail below.
+Before we get into whether or not PointsBet Sportsbook is the right betting site for you, I do want to highlight the risk-free bet offer you get when you .
+I will explain the welcome bonus in detail below, but you must use this code to trigger the offer.

 PointsBet No Deposit Bonus